vainjo4/Heartbeat/readme.md

 Some manual steps are required.

-NOTE: If you are running your services on Aiven, you can use the utility script `scripts/create_conf_dirs.py` to generate the directories in 1) and 2) using the Aiven API.
+*NOTE*: If you are running your services on Aiven, you can use the utility script `scripts/create_conf_dirs.py` to generate the directories in 1) and 2) using the Aiven API.

 1. Create a directory for kafka configuration.
 To be able to run tests, name it `kafka_conf` and put it in repository root.
 It should contain: